 During our expeditions to Antarctica, you will learn of the great explorers who paved the way into these southern oceans, gazing out across landscapes that have remained as awe-inspiring and unchanged as the day that man first set eyes upon them.

-Four of Hurtigruten's explorer ships take you as close as possible to Antarctic wildlife and untouched wilderness.
+Hurtigruten's expedition ships take you as close as possible to Antarctic wildlife and untouched wilderness.
 Each of these vessels offer a fascinating and varied schedule of landings, all designed to create unforgettable memories.
 MS Fram hosts only 200 guests, while MS Midnatsol hosts 500.
 Our brand-new hybrid electric-powered ships, MS Roald Amundsen (launching in 2019) and MS Fridtjof Nansen (launching in 2020), will each carry 500 guests.
-This relatively small passenger size allows Hurtigruten expedition ships to make landings in some of the most spectacular regions of Antarctica, following IAATO regulations.
+This relatively small passenger size allows Hurtigruten expedition ships to make landings in some of the most spectacular regions of Antarctica and the Antarctic peninsula, following IAATO regulations.

 How Does Hurtigruten Land in Antarctica?